Two types of child support agreements

 What are the benefits of a binding child support agreement?

 Binding child support agreements have the benefit of providing certainty for both parents involved.
-These arrangements are more flexible, so they tend to be tailored to suit the circumstances of the family, rather than following a formula.
+These arrangements are more flexible, so they tend to be tailored to suit the family’s circumstances, rather than following a formula.

 If both parties are on amicable terms, arranging the agreement outside the Family Courts is often more cost-effective.